European Commission hopes to use new rule of law tool this year

 “We need to protect our common project, our democracy, against these threats,” said Clement Beaune, French Secretary of State for European Affairs.

 “For the EU project to be viable in the long run we have to have mutual trust,” said Simecka. “[Otherwise] it will be impossible for the EU to survive.”
-He quoted with approval politolog Ivan Krastev's quip that illiberal democracy stood in the same relation to democracy as an electric chair stood to a normal chair.
+He quoted with approval political scientist Ivan Krastev's quip that illiberal democracy stood in the same relation to democracy as an electric chair stood to a real chair.

 “It matters to me as a citizen of another country if some members of a European Council are not elected democratically,” he pointed out.
 “But there is nothing in the current set-up that we can do.”